 HNWI

-What does HNWI stand for regarding finances?
+What does HNWI stand for regarding financial status?

 High-net-worth individual